 Step 1.
 Open your account.

 Start by opening an Active Invest account and then set up a crypto account.
-Here you can trade XLM and dozens of other cryptocurrencies on SoFi Invest, 24/7.
+Here you can trade dozens of other cryptocurrencies on SoFi Invest, 24/7.
 You can get started with as little as $10.

 As a general rule: It’s smart to check that the app or exchange carries the crypto you want to buy; sometimes there are geographic restrictions on certain types of crypto.